yorgomoubayed/m2-quizapp/README.md

 Check the requirements.txt file for any missing packages and install them if needed.

 ### 1.2.
-Launching the application on a local server
+Running the application on a local server
 To **launch** the application run the following on a Linux distribution terminal:
 ~~~~
 python manage.py runserver